 Speakers Philippa Bilton, a direct descendant of Emily Davison, Victoria Iglikowski from the National Archives and Ruth Duston, Chief Executive of Victoria Bid spoke about the cause and the importance of the activities of everybody involved.

 As a direct result of the flash mob in Victoria, Channel Four featured the performance in the news that evening.
 That was such a success that the performers were asked back to perform later that week at the end of program ‘The Last Leg’ Series 13, Episode 3.

 This film that archives the event and photographs captured will be used in promotional material on websites and social feeds, and for the company’s affiliates.
-A specific website – 100nehundred.com was created to collect all media and information together for the project.
+More information can be found here.